How a Parent’s New Relationship Can Affect Custody Arrangements

 The Best Interests of the Child

 In New Jersey and most other states, child custody decisions are based on the best interests of the child.
-When a parent begins dating or enters a serious relationship, the court may examine whether the new partner contributes positively to the child’s environment or poses any risks.
-If a new relationship introduces instability, conflict, or safety concerns, it could lead to modifications in custody or parenting time.
+When a parent begins dating or enters a serious relationship, the court may examine whether the new partner contributes positively to the child’s environment or creates concerns that could disrupt an existing parenting plan.

 How a New Relationship Might Raise Custody Concerns